 - Glass, fork, spoon, glass, plate, made of unbreakable plastic

-Hiking Trekking Difference (Trekking vs Hiking)
+What is the Difference of Hiking Trekking (Trekking vs Hiking)

 Although the words Hiking and Trekking are used interchangeably and are considered the same sport, there are some fundamental differences.
 In fact, the basis of this confusion of meaning lies in language and cultural differences.
 While the two words have different meanings in English, it is used as trekking in two words in Turkish.
 The word hiking means walking, wandering, while trekking means taking a long journey without a vehicle.
 Although trekking and hiking mean walking in nature, there is a difference between them in route, duration and accommodation.